ashdawngary/Husky-Confessions-Bot/README.md

     (Attach a picture using Discord's upload system)

 ## Things the User Must Do
-Before running the bot, add the following 2 IDs in the bot.py file (at the top):
+Before running the bot, add the following 4 IDs in the bot.py file (at the top):
 * Guild/Server ID (int)
+* Log ID (int)
 * Channel ID (int)
 * Bot Token ID (string)